limstepf/pdfdbscrap/README.md

 The above will scrap entries `179` to `n`.
 But you might as well specify a full range as in: `179-350` to scrap entries 179 to 350 (all inclusive).

-The number of an entry is nice to use as `IDCreator` (used for filenames of produced PDF and BibTeX files), so sometimes you just might want to offset that number while still processing/scraping all the entries in some BibTeX file:
+The number of an entry is nice to use as `IDCreator` (used for filenames of produced PDF and BibTeX files), so sometimes you just might want to offset that number while still processing/scraping all the entries in some BibTeX file.
+Just use the `--number` option as in:

 ```bash
 #!/bin/bash